How to Become a Notary in Montana

 How much can a Montana notary public charge for performing notarial acts?

-- Verifications upon oath or affirmation - $10
+- Executing verification on oath or affirmation (jurat) - $10

 Note: A notary public may charge an additional fee in accordance with MCA §1-5-626(2):